• Recipes

 2. Blend strawberries into a smoothie for a sweet, nutritious breakfast or snack loaded with vitamin C.

-3. Toss strawberries with spinach and a vinaigrette for a healthy and colorful salad.
+3. Toss strawberries with spinach and a vinaigrette for a colorful salad.

 4. Use strawberries in baked goods, such as muffins or cakes, for a sweet and flavorful twist.